lemonmade/quilt/documentation/features/routing.md

 ## Declaring routes

 To declare routes for your application, you create a list of route “descriptors” that indicate when a route should match, and what it should render when it matches.
-Small apps with simple, static routes can use the `routes` prop on the `<Routing />` and `<QuiltApp />` components, which adds the routing feature to your app and registers the provided routes in one step:
+Small apps with simple, static routes can use the `routes` prop on the `<Routing />` and `<RoutingWithoutPreloading />` components, which adds the routing feature to your app and registers the provided routes in one step:

 ```tsx
 import {Routing} from '@quilted/quilt';